vandemataram15aug1947/Integration_of_SOC_and_SOH_Estimation_for_Li_ion_Battery_Management/README.md

 ---

-## 🏁 **Conclusion**
+# **Final Thoughts**
 Integrating SOC and SOH estimation into a battery management system significantly enhances performance, efficiency, and safety.
 This work provides a foundation for real-time battery monitoring and predictive maintenance, which is critical for sustainable energy solutions.

 ---

-## 🔮 **Scope of Future Work**
+# **Scope of Future Work**
 - Implementing **Machine Learning (ML) models** for more accurate SOC and SOH prediction.
 - Developing a **real-time monitoring dashboard** for battery status visualization.
 - Extending the methodology to **multi-cell battery packs** for EV applications.